World Chess Festival (Orlando & Hawaii)

 For fun, fairness, and safety for all, the playing halls will be open to the following people while games are in progress:

 Parents, coaches and other attendees who do not fall into the above categories must remain outside the playing hall.
-There is ample seating outside of the playing area that is not directly in front of the playing hall.
 These hallways have to remain clear for foot traffic to flow through them.

 Next, any unacceptable or destructive behavior will be handled by and at the discretion of the Tournament Committee with possible consequences anywhere from a warning to removal of the tournament.
 The decision by this Tournament Committee is final.
 There are no refunds in these situations.